Service Dog Training and Animal Assisted Therapy (El Paso / Teller / Colorado Springs / Nationwide)

 Scroll right or click on the links to learn more about how I can help you Unleash your life in the links

-If you scroll through the feed on our business page, you’ll find tons of content.
-This particular video was of a recent outing to Universal Studios, FL.
-But you will also find videos from flights, kayaking trips, public access training, CGC testing, task training, and more.
+If you scroll through the feed on our business page, you’ll find tons of “Buzz” content (also under the name, “Stitch”).
+This particular video collection contains various short clips from throughout Buzz’s program – but upon further searching, you can also find videos from flights, theme park trips, public access training, CGC testing, and more.
+I’m also happy to send more specific content, as well as any proof of health or temperament testing, upon request.

 Facebook